Cody-Le/PulsarPrediction/README.md

-# Logistic Regression Model for Pulsar Candidate Classification
+# Pulsar Candidate Classification Model

 This repository is the official implementation of [My Paper Title](https://arxiv.org/abs/2030.12345).